ali-corpo/mpipeline/README.md

 3. Set `ordered_result=False` for better performance when order doesn't matter
 4. Use `multiprocess_mode='spawn'` for better cross-platform compatibility
 5. Adjust `worker_count` based on your system's resources and task type
+6. Choose appropriate progress tracking:
+   - Use `progress='total'` for simple overall progress
+   - Use `progress='stage'` when monitoring individual stage performance
+   - Use `progress=None` for maximum performance

 ## Contributing